Tobias Koch (politician)

-Tobias Koch (born 18 October 1973) is a German politician serving as a member of the Landtag of Schleswig-Holstein since 2005.
+Tobias Koch (born 18 October 1973) is a German politician serving, as a member of the Landtag of Schleswig-Holstein since 2005.
 He has served as group leader of the Christian Democratic Union since 2017.
+In the 2022 state election, he was again elected to the state parliament via the direct mandate in the Stormarn-Mitte constituency, receiving 40.3 percent of the vote.